 A lot of different factors can affect your braking distance.
 Braking distance is a measurement of how far your vehicle travels during the time it takes to come to a complete stop once you hit the brakes.
 Your braking distance will be shorter (aka better) if your brakes and tires are in good condition.
 That means you should make sure your tires have the right air pressure level and plenty of tread.

 No matter how nice or well cared for your vehicle is, the best indication of your braking distance will be your speed.
 Watch how a vehicle’s speed changes its braking distance.

-Thinking distance is how far your vehicle travels during your reaction time.
+Thinking distance is the amount of time it takes for you to decide to hit the brakes, and then actually hit them.
 When you see a potential threat, sign, or traffic control on the road, you don’t break instantaneously.
 You may need a second or two to move your foot to the brake pedal.
 Reaction time can be slowed down if the driver is sleepy, sick, impaired, or distracted.
 Make sure you’re sober and alert every time you drive, because sometimes an extra second can make all the difference.

 Total Stopping Distance

 The equation for figuring out how far your car will go from the moment you see a hazard to the moment you’re completely stopped is:

 [thinking distance] + [braking distance] = [total stopping distance]